 Images are Processed with the Neutral Picture Style

 The data captured by an imaging sensor gets a tone curve applied to it.
 A tone curve with high contrast makes light fall-off appear stronger while and a low contrast tone curve, such as that in the neutral picture style, less-emphasizes a lens' native peripheral shading.
 Test results shown on this site's peripheral shading comparison tool are processed with the lower-contrast picture style.

 Test Shots "With UV/CP Filter"

-What Is The Small Gray Frame In The Vignetting Sample Pictures?
+What Is the Small Gray Frame In the Vignetting Sample Pictures?

 The small gray frame seen in full frame lens results represents the APS-C/1.6x Field of View Crop Factor (FOVCF) found in many of Canon's Digital SLR Cameras.
-Nikon's APS-C sensors have a 1.5x FOVCF, so the APS-C frame is slightly tight for the full frame Nikon lenses.
-If you are using one of these camera bodies (and don't plan to move to a full frame body in the near future), you can disregard the vignetting results outside of the gray frame - where it is strongest.
+Nikon's APS-C sensors have a 1.5x FOVCF, so the APS-C frame is shown slightly tight for the full frame Nikon lenses.
+If you are using one of these camera bodies (and don't plan to move to a full frame body in the near future), you can disregard the vignetting results outside of the gray frame – where it is strongest.